 Starchy Vegetables (Higher-Carb)

 These are denser in carbohydrates and calories, so portion control is more important.
-They are excellent sources of energy and nutrients.
+They can also be useful when you need more carbohydrates for training, activity, or overall calorie intake.

 | Vegetable | Serving Size | Calories | Carbs (g) | Protein (g) | Fiber (g) |